Mining the Relationship Between COVID-19 Sentiment and Market Performance: Experiment

 We tested different models using the Dow Jones Industrial Index Close Prize for each day of September 2020 as a test dataset.
 The input data are the Dow Jones Industrial Index Close Prize for the previous three days, the Twitter sentiment scores for the previous three days, and the COVID-19 related news text data for the previous three days.
 This is due to the relative stability of the U.S. stock market in September 2020, as well as the absence of events of great impact both domestically and internationally in the United States.
 Compared to November, the U.S. stock market is more volatile due to the election, which is not conducive to testing the performance of different models relative to COVID-19.
-The results of the test are shown in the Figure~\ref{fig:predict}.
+The results of the test are shown in Figure~\ref{fig:predict}.

-We use equation $|\frac{P_{predict} - P_{truth}}{P_{truth}}|$ to calculate the accuracy of different tested models and shown in Table~\ref{tab:predict}.
+We use equation $|\frac{P_{predict} - P_{truth}}{P_{truth}}|$ to calculate the accuracy of different tested models and shown in Table~\ref{tab:predict}, the high percentage means that the model can obtain the correct trend (up or down) when predicting the stock price at the next point in time.
 In this test, we can clearly see that S-LSTM is the most accurate prediction algorithm, with a significant improvement compared to the traditional LSTM.
 Meanwhile, WB-TCN, which combines news text output, also shows advantages over traditional TCN and LSTM.
 This proves that the model combining more outputs has unparalleled advantages in dealing with unexpected events.